 Thomas Willms, CEO Deutsche Hospitality, shares the history of the group, its ambitions and its priorities.

 We have had 9 years of growth in our industry and it’s a privilege.
-It looks like for the beginning of 2019 the party goes on.
+For the beginning of 2019 it looks like the party goes on.
 Thanks to low interest rates, our developers are very busy.